kerbach2/kerbach2.github.io/_pages/about.md

 <br>

 <b>Output</b>
 * How do Germans and US-Americans Conceive of Race?
-Using Corpus Analysis and Semantic Feature Production Tasks to Compare the Structure of Race Conceptions, with [Daniel James](https://philpeople.org/profiles/daniel-james-1), [Leda Berio](https://ledaberio.com/), [Benedict Kenyah-Damptey](https://www.philosophie.hhu.de/personal/philosophie-vi-philosophie-des-geistes-und-der-kognition/mitarbeiter/innen/benedict-kenyah-damptey),  (Paper under review) ([Repository](https://github.com/kerbach2/dasRwort)).
+Using Corpus Analysis and Semantic Feature Production Tasks to Compare the Structure of Race Conceptions, with <a href="https://www.philosophie.hhu.de/personal/philosophie-vi-philosophie-des-geistes-und-der-kognition/mitarbeiter/innen/benedict-kenyah-damptey">Benedict Kenyah-Damptey</a>, <a href="https://ledaberio.com/">Leda Berio</a>, <a href="https://philpeople.org/profiles/daniel-james-1>Daniel James</a>,  (Under review) <a href="https://github.com/kerbach2/dasRwort">[Repository]</a>).
-* A comparative corpus study of "race" and "Rasse", with [Benedict Kenyah-Damptey](https://www.philosophie.hhu.de/personal/philosophie-vi-philosophie-des-geistes-und-der-kognition/mitarbeiter/innen/benedict-kenyah-damptey), [Leda Berio](https://ledaberio.github.io), [Daniel James](https://philpeople.org/profiles/daniel-james-1), [Esther Seyffarth](https://user.phil.hhu.de/~seyffarth/index.html) ([Paper](https://www.sciencedirect.com/science/article/abs/pii/S2666799123000047?via%3Dihub)).
+* A comparative corpus study of "race" and "Rasse", with <a href="https://www.philosophie.hhu.de/personal/philosophie-vi-philosophie-des-geistes-und-der-kognition/mitarbeiter/innen/benedict-kenyah-damptey">Benedict Kenyah-Damptey</a>, <a href="https://ledaberio.com/">Leda Berio</a>, <a href="https://philpeople.org/profiles/daniel-james-1>Daniel James</a>, <a href="https://user.phil.hhu.de/~seyffarth/index.html>Esther Seyffarth</a>, <a href="https://www.sciencedirect.com/science/article/abs/pii/S2666799123000047?via%3Dihub">[Paper]</a>).

 </details>